-The Examination Board may stipulate that the corrections and amendments made shall be scrutinised by either/both examiner(s) prior to the award process being initiated, or they may delegate this to be done by the Director of Studies or another suitable person.
+The Examination Board may stipulate that the corrections made shall be scrutinised by either/both examiner(s) prior to the award process being initiated.
 Where appropriate, the examiners should indicate which of their number should be responsible for agreeing that corrections have been made satisfactorily.